 Chords & Chord Progressions: Major Triads, Theory & Ear Training

-Lesson Goal: To quickly internalize the Major Triads in all spellings… by ear, intellect, eye, and muscle…
+Learn-by-doing lessons for quickly internalizing Major Triads in all spellings… by ear, intellect, eye and muscle…

 Table of Contents